AdobeDocs/core-services.en/help/interface/admin-getting-started.md

 1. Taking one of the options leads to an existing landing page experience.

-1. An Adobe profile is associated with each business plan and provides the ability to organize assets created from additional Adobe Cloud offerings (Creative Cloud and Document Cloud).
+1. An Adobe profile is associated with each business plan and provides the ability to organize assets created from additional Adobe cloud offerings (Creative Cloud and Document Cloud).

 For more information, see [Introducing Adobe Profiles](https://helpx.adobe.com/enterprise/kb/introducing-adobe-profiles.html).